eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_program.md

     async def converse(
         self, process_id, question: Annotated[str, Body(description="A question", embed=True)]
     ) -> AgentState[IdleStateRepresentation]:
-        thread = await self.cpu.main_thread(process_id)
+        thread = await self.apu.main_thread(process_id)
         response = await thread.schedule_request(
-            [UserTextCPUMessage(prompt=question)], IdleStateRepresentation.model_json_schema()
+            [UserTextAPUMessage(prompt=question)], IdleStateRepresentation.model_json_schema()
         )
         return AgentState(name="idle", data=IdleStateRepresentation(**response))
 ```

-Here, the **AutonomousAgent** leverages the computational capabilities of an AgentCPU to answer questions.
-The `AgentCPU` is responsible for interactions with an LLM, allowing the agent to perform complex language processing tasks.
+Here, the **AutonomousAgent** leverages the computational capabilities of an APU to answer questions.
+The `APU` is responsible for interactions with an LLM, allowing the agent to perform complex language processing tasks.
 Notice how

 As we ascend the complexity ladder, agents are built to handle more autonomy and computational tasks, ultimately enabling a wide span of potential applications within the Eidolon ecosystem.
 From the simplistic to the intricate, the agents authored